How to Become a Horse Trainer: Pros Speak Out

 “I only hire the best, so usually we’re pretty quick to do that,” Al says.
 “I help them with what they’re doing on a horse right away, but as far as giving them a horse to train, that depends on what I’ve got here to train and how good they really are.”

-Apprenticing gives you a really good feel for what you’re getting yourself into, says 20-year-old Audrey Akin, a hunter and equitation trainer in Dahlonega, Georgia, who has been working under her own name for two years.
+Apprenticing gives you a really good feel for what you’re getting yourself into, says Audrey Akin, a hunter and equitation trainer in Georgia, who started working under her own name at 18.

 “You get to ride a lot of challenging horses, young horses,” she says.
 “Training is a lot harder than people think.
 It’s not all blue ribbons and glamorous horse shows; it’s hard, dirty, tiring, long days, and apprenticing shows you the reality of being a horse trainer.”